ahinkel/ahinkel.github.io/README.md

-# Austin Hinkel
+# Austin Hinkel, Ph.D.

+Hi there.
+I

+Here is my CV: []()

+## Work in Progress
-Just parking this here for now.
+Mostly just parking this here for now.
 I'll get around to it eventually.
 Maybe.